osegbotonie/enterprise-m365-administration-lab/docs/12-ca-003-block-legacy-authentication.md

 ## 7. Authentication Protocol Considerations

-Before enforcement, the organization should identify whether any legitimate business applications, devices, or services depend on older authentication methods.
+Before enforcement, the organization should identify whether legitimate business applications, devices, or services depend on older authentication methods.

 Potential dependencies may include: